-If your kids are older, you may discuss having them set aside a portion of their own money for any extras that they’d like to buy this year.
+If your kids are older, consider asking them to set aside a portion of their own money for any extras that they’d like to buy this year.
 It relieves the financial burden and teaches your kids how to save.
+Want more ideas for the back to school rush?
+Check out these three tips!

 Know Where and When to Shop

-Every year they have a back to school deal page that highlights some great savings on items you may already be considering, like kids’ clothes, electronics, and other learning materials.
+Using coupon and discount sites like RetailMeNot can be financially savvy, as well.
+Every year they have a back to school deal page that highlights some great savings on items you may already be considering, like kids’ clothes, electronics and other learning materials.

 I hope these tips can save your family some money this month.
 How many of you are shopping for school supplies, clothes, and technology?
 Where have you found some good deals?